kkmhogen/KBeaconProDemo_Ios/README.md

     sensorHTPara.setLogEnable(true)

-    //unit is second, set measure temperature and humidity interval sensorHTPara.setSensorHtMeasureInterval(2)
+    //unit is second, set measure temperature and humidity interval sensorHTPara.setMeasureInterval(3)

+    //set log interval
+    sensorHTPara.setLogInterval(300)

+    //////If the following two parameters are set to 0, the Beacon will log temperature and humidity records every 300 seconds.

-    //unit is 0.1%, if abs(current humidity - last saved humidity) > 3, then save new record
+    //unit is 0.1%, if abs(current humidity - last saved humidity) > 3, then log new record
-    sensorHTPara.setHumidityChangeThreshold(30)
+    sensorHTPara.setHumidityLogThreshold(30)

-    //unit is 0.1 Celsius, if abs(current temperature - last saved temperature) > 0.5, then save new record sensorHTPara.setTemperatureChangeThreshold(5)
+    //unit is 0.1 Celsius, if abs(current temperature - last saved temperature) > 0.5, then log new record sensorHTPara.setTemperatureLogThreshold(5)

     self.beacon!.modifyConfig(obj: sensorHTPara) { (result, exception) in
         if (result)